June 11, 2018

 If you have been involved in any enterprise software implementations, you know that an Implementation Methodology is not just a series of steps and activities to follow.
 It has to be an efficient and flexible approach designed on informed analysis, lessons learned, best practices, and corporate culture.

-When developing your Project Plan, it is wise to incorporate a phased and iterative strategy that fits into both business culture and IT policies.
-Breaking down deliverables into smaller segments that build upon each other and working through iterations allows you to keep your client informed with consistent updates and to ensure you’re meeting client objectives through regular feedback.
+When developing your project plan, incorporate a phased and iterative strategy that fits into both business culture and IT policies.
+Breaking down deliverables into smaller segments that build upon each other and working through iterations allows you to keep your client informed with consistent updates and to ensure you’re meeting objectives through regular feedback.

 Similarly, by distinguishing phases in your plan, you can define timeline boundaries for activities such as requirement gathering, building, testing, and roll-out.
-As we all know open-ended projects often and most likely result in missing deadlines, being over budget, and unhappy stakeholders.
+As we all know, open-ended projects often result in missing deadlines, being over budget, and unhappy stakeholders.

-During the design phase, instead of duplicating your existing processes in the new technology solution, try to understand how the client really wants to work.
-Often a more effective solution can be found by helping your client rethink how they work through flexible and innovative solutions, which will improve efficiency and reduce operational costs.
+During the design phase, instead of just duplicating existing processes in the new solution, try to understand how the client really wants to work.
+Often a more effective solution can be found by helping your client rethink their processes through flexible and innovative solutions, which will improve efficiency and reduce operational costs.
 Take some time to analyze processes, interfaces, data and workflows throughout the project’s life cycle, looking for opportunities to re-engineer less-efficient processes and ensure that the improvements your client is looking for are realized.
-Again, keep your technical SME and IT engaged in the process, especially as a part of the system specifications documentation, which will be your configuration blueprint.
+Again, keep your technical SME and IT engaged, especially as a part of the system specifications documentation, which will be your configuration blueprint.
 Have regular meetings with business and IT to show and discuss your design; you will find early feedback invaluable down the road.